-However, the report also indicates that "[1]here were parts of the island that were performing significantly worse than average...
-To improve overall system performance, it might make sense to further investigate the feeder locations that have exceptionally high CAIDI, SAIDI, or SAIFI values."180
+However, the report also indicates that "there were parts of the island that were performing significantly worse than average...
+To improve overall system performance, it might make sense to further investigate the feeder locations that have exceptionally high CAIDI, SAIDI, or SAIFI values."

-PRDOH will need access to additional levels of data from awarded entities and will require close consultation with HUD on sufficient documentation for meeting the LMI National Objective specific to LMI residential areas.
-Especially when CDBG-DR funded improvements are designed to improve the grid's performance as a whole.
-PRDOH has initiated consultation with HUD regarding the applicability of island-wide benefit standards; however, those consultations may continue as specific project scenarios are developed.
+PRDOH will need access to additional levels of data from awarded entities and will need close consultation with HUD on sufficient documentation for meeting the LMI National Objective specific to LMI residential areas, especially when CDBG-DR funded improvements are designed to improve the performance of the grid as a whole.
+PRDOH has initiated consultation with HUD regarding the applicability of island-wide benefit standards, however those consultations may continue as specific project scenarios are developed.